 Total credits in the program 120

 College diploma receives 30

 Residency Requirement.
-A minimum of 30 credits at the 7, 2023, and is effective September 1, 2023 to August 31, 2024.
-70
+A minimum of 30 credits at the senior (300/400) level must be 30

-senior (300/400) level must be obtained through AU.
-30 Graduation with Distinction or Great Distinction.
+obtained through AU.
+Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through AU in order to be considered.
 24 Maximum Prior Learning Assessment and Recognition (PLAR) credits 30